SilkFred/one_offs_rails5/README.md

 One Offs
 ========

 The purpose of this gem is to organise and log database operations for our releases.
-It has been updated to support MongoDB.
+It has been updated to support MongoDB and mongoid 6.x.

 ## Installation